Skip to Main Content

 Can your art directors work on period productions?

-Our art directors have extensive experience with period productions spanning medieval Germany, Prussian-era Berlin, Weimar Republic settings, WWII, Cold War-era East and West Germany, and more.
-They understand German historical architecture from Romanesque cathedrals to Bauhaus villas, with access to heritage archives through the Denkmalschutzbehörden.
+Here is what that looks like on the ground.
+Our art directors have extensive experience with period shoots spanning medieval Germany, Prussian-era Berlin, Weimar Republic settings, WWII, Cold War-era East and West Germany, and more.
+They know German historical build style from Romanesque cathedrals to Bauhaus villas, with access to heritage archives through the Denkmalschutzbehörden.

 How do art directors work with location shoots?